Java Development

 Struts

 Apache Struts 2 is a web app framework that allows the development of Java EE web apps.
-It’s open-source, extending the Java Servlet API to allow the developer to easily adopt a model-view-controller architecture.
+It’s opensource, extending the Java Servlet API to allow the developer to easily adopt a model-view-controller architecture.
 Apache Struts has a spin-off, WebWork, which keeps the original Struts architecture while offering plenty of enhancements and refinements.

 Java servlet